-Throughout the processes and procedures, the Complainant(s) and Respondent(s) shall be offered appropriate Supportive Measures and protection from retaliation.
-In the case of AAO's procedures for Non-Title IX Sexual Misconduct, these are referred to as Interim Measures.
-See the AAO's Discrimination and Harassment Complaint Procedures.
+Throughout the processes and procedures, Complainant(s) and Respondent(s) shall be offered appropriate Supportive Measures and protection from retaliation.
+In the case of OEOA's procedures for Non-Title IX Sexual Misconduct, these are referred to as Interim OEOA's Discrimination and Harassment Measures.
+Complaint Procedures.